Code-Institute-Submissions/MAN95-dev-PetPals_NovResub/README.md

 ## Site Purpose

-The purpose of the site is to sell pet items and essentials on an online store call PetPals.
+The purpose of the site is to sell pet items and accessories on an online store call PetPals.
 Customers can purchase items and user engagement is encouraged through the ability to leave reviews and comments and to create user profiles.

 The site is intended to be visually appealing, and easy to navigate.
 It has a responsive design so that it can be viewed easily on mobile and desktop.